sydempsey/compat_DH/README.md

 Navigate to the project directory (compat_DH) through your terminal and use:
 'python applicantsCompat.py' to run the python file.
-This will generate a new json file 'scoredApplicants.json' that will contain the applicants name and compatability score.
+This will generate a new json file 'scoredApplicants.json'.
+This file will contain the applicants name and compatability score.